Nordic white kitchen remodel in Exton, PA by Fedor Fabrication

 TileMinimal allowance, no waste/labor for patternReal selection at Avalon Flooring or The Tile Shop + setting labor

-What does a Fedor estimate actually itemize?
+What a Fedor Estimate Itemizes

 Ask every contractor the same short list and write the answers next to each estimate: